sabnzbd/sabnzbd.github.io/wiki/advanced/certificate-errors.md

 **A: Open the same URL in your Chrome web browser on the same machine, and on another machine.
 If Chrome complains too, you know the problem is on the server side.**

-Thinks you can do:
+Solutions:

 1. Check if there is another URL that is secure.
 For example: nzbindex.COM is secure.
-2. Contact the site owner and tell him about the problem.
+2. Contact the site owner and inform them of the problem.
 3. Turn off `HTTPS certificate verification` in SABnzbd.

 If Chrome does not complain, the problem might be on your side.
-That is not something SABnzbd cannot solve for you.
-And it is OS-dependent how to solve that.
+This is not something SABnzbd can solve for you.
+And the solutions are OS-dependent.

 -------------------